The Broad Spectrum of Treating Drug and Alcohol Addiction

 Drug addiction and alcoholism is a complex illness.
 It is characterized by intense, uncontrollable, craving and obsessive drug-seeking even in the face of disturbing consequences.
 Worst of all, no one is immune to it.
 Traditionally, the path to addiction begins with the voluntary act of taking drugs, but over time, the individual’s ability to choose becomes compromised.

 When someone is addicted to drugs and alcohol, it is not as simple as quitting and abstaining from using or drinking.
 Recovery and healing is something that is achieved with treatment on a physical, mental, and psychological level.
 Because drug abuse and addiction have so many dimensions and disrupt so many aspects of an individual’s life, treatment is not simple.
 Effective treatment programs typically incorporate many components, each directed to a particular aspect of the illness and its consequences.
 Addiction is a chronic disease and because of this most patients require long-term or repeated episodes of care.
+There is a broad spectrum for effective treatments for drug and alcohol abuse depending on the behavior of the patient.

 Medication and behavioral therapy (especially when combined) are important fundamentals of an overall therapeutic process.
 The process often begins with detoxification followed by treatment and relapse prevention.
 A continuum of care that includes: a customized treatment regimen addressing all aspects of an individual’s life including medical and mental health services and follow up options – can be crucial to a person’s success in achieving and maintaining a drug-free life.